vertica/vertica-containers/one-node-ce/README.md

 | OS_VERSION   | Required OS versions.      | CentOS: 7.9.2009<br> Ubuntu: 18.04 |
 | VERTICA_PACKAGE | Name of the .rpm or .deb file | CentOS: vertica-x86_64.RHEL6.latest.rpm<br>Ubuntu: vertica.latest.deb |

+The defaults may not be suitable for your site, you may want to edit the `Makefile` to use more appropriate defaults.

+If you don't specify a VERTICA_PACKAGE, and the TAG is not 'latest' then the TAG is expected to be the vertica version and used to construct the VERTICA_PACKAGE name

 #### Examples:
 ```shell